YaelShocht/coronaManagementSystem/README.md

 Installation:
 To install the project, follow these steps:
 *Download the repository from GitHub.
-*Open your package manager and run npm install to install all necessary packages.
+*"Open the terminal in the nodeproj folder and run the 'npm install' command.
+Then, open the terminal in the reactproj folder and run the 'npm install' command there to install all the necessary packages."
 *Run the command npm start to start the React and run the command node app.js to start the database.

 General Description: